Hull History Centre

 Hull History Centre provides access to the UK edition of Find My Past.
 Like Ancestry, Find My Past includes basic genealogical records; it also includes the 1939 Register (a census of the civilian population carried out on the eve of the Second World War); parish records, including some for the East Riding of Yorkshire; passenger lists; some First and Second World War records; and more.

 Find My Past has also partnered with The National Archives to provide access to the 1921 census.
-This will be released in early 2022.

 You can browse Find My Past historical record sets without a subscription to see what records are available on the site.